mipmip/nixos/home-pim/README.md

 # Setup Home-Manager

 Make sure home-manager is installed.
+On mac I home-manager as single user install.
+On nixos home-manager is installed automatically.

 Create home dir conf: